Elemental

 Everyone has a different threshold for social interaction.
 But nearly all of us tend to become distressed when cut off from others, and our immune system responds to this distress by ramping up its defenses.
 A new study in the journal Neuroscience & Biobehavioral Reviews finds that social isolation is associated with a rise in inflammation-promoting molecules, including some that are implicated in severe Covid-19.
 And past research has linked loneliness to poor cellular immune health and increased viral loads during an infection.

 All of these cellular and immune changes are worrying in the context of SARS-CoV-2.
-Inflammation is a unifying feature
+Inflammation is a unifying feature of illness, and out-of-control inflammation seems to be a common feature of severe Covid-19.

 --